Perspective | A sunset surprise: Saturday’s storm chase in Kansas was simple, yet elegant

-My day began in Pratt, Kansas, where I rendezvoused with Kelby, a friend of mine from northeast Oklahoma returning after completing her first year in law school in Boulder.
-After reviewing morning observations and model data, I decided we would venture to La Crosse, Kansas, west of Great Bend, where I hoped storms would first fire.
+My day began in Pratt, Kan., where I rendezvoused with Kelby, a friend of mine from northeast Oklahoma returning after completing her first year in law school in Boulder, Colo.
+After reviewing morning observations and model data, I decided we would venture to La Crosse, west of Great Bend, where I hoped storms would first fire.

 The setup wasn’t overly robust for twisting storms, and I wasn’t anticipating a likelihood of tornadoes.
 Moisture was lacking, meaning storms would be too high above the ground.
 There was a chance they could produce around sunset, when storms would enter an area with more available moisture and a bit more low-level spin.